Arizona Hot Spring (White Rock Canyon) Route

 Watch Out

-Other than the standard warnings about hiking in the desert, ...this is a fairly safe hike.
-There are places to trip and hurt yourself in White Rock Canyon, and the trail along the river is sometimes narrow, but there is nothing out of the ordinary.
+Otherwise, other than the standard warnings about hiking in the desert, ...this is a fairly safe hike.
+There are places to trip and hurt yourself in White Rock Canyon, and the trail and scrambles along the river are sometimes narrow, but there is nothing out of the ordinary.
 Be extra careful on the metal ladder, and be careful walking on slick rocks after you've picked up wet sand on the bottom of your shoes.
+Be sure to keep your nose dry in the hot pools, and don't drink the water because high levels of bacteria have been recorded, bacteria that comes from human feces.

 While hiking, please respect the land and the other people out there, and try to Leave No Trace of your passage.
 Also, even though this hike is short, rescues from narrow canyons can be difficult, so be sure to just bring what you need of the 10 Essentials.